OSUSecLab/AutoVR/README.md

 # AutoVR
 Everything in ts needs to be compiled. index.out.js is the compiled ts code and is the only ts depeendency that run.py needs.
+To compile, run the compile.sh script in the ts folder to produce the index.out.js file.

 Usage: python3 run.py \<device name\> \<host package\> \<script.json\>